antwankakki/Flint/README.md

 ```

 ## Contributing
 Submit your contributions as pull requests.
 Make sure you have run `make && make analyze` prior to submitting your PR. contributions with leaks will break the build.
-PR that breaks the build won't get approved.
+PRs that break the build will be rejected.

 # Author
 [Fadi Hanna Al-Kass](https://github.com/alkass)